Hinweis

 Strategisches Fundament

 Switzerland's technical assistance was incorporated into two Federal Administration departments for the first time in 1950.
-This remit was assigned to six people: five at the Federal Office for Industry, Trade and Agriculture (now the State Secretariat for Economic Affairs, SECO), who were responsible for bilateral assistance, and one at the Federal Political Department (now the FDFA), who dealt with multilateral assistance.
+This remit was assigned to six people: five at the Federal Office for Industry, Trade and Labor (now the State Secretariat for Economic Affairs, SECO), who were responsible for bilateral assistance, and one at the Federal Political Department (now the FDFA), who dealt with multilateral assistance.
 This represented a Swiss humanitarian gesture to some extent, but Switzerland also viewed it as a way of contributing to the preservation of world peace.
 The technical assistance also gave Swiss companies the opportunity to access new markets.

 Zum Anfang